-Taylor’s 10 Year Old Tawny or Paxton’s 10 Year Old Tawny with farmhouse Cheddar or a creamy blue cheese
+Taylor’s 10 Year Old Tawny or Paxton’s 10 Year Old Tawny with farmhouse Cheddar, Gruyère Premier Cru or a creamy blue cheese

 Aged tawnies, characterised by an attractive russet colour, rich aromas of dried fruit and a smooth silky palate, are a must for Christmas, but unsurprisingly are delicious at all times of the year.
 Prunes and sultanas characterise these ports and the sublimely complex, nutty, spicy, raisin-y Christmas-like flavours of the Taylor’s 10yo are a particular joy – as too the long intense finish.